Royal Palm at Waipio V

 No analysis available

-I searched the remarks for explicit language about viewing fireworks from the unit or building and found none.
-The listings mention views of Diamond Head, ocean and sunsets but do not state fireworks are visible from units.
+I searched for explicit language about seeing fireworks from the unit/lanai/building and found none.
+Remarks do mention ocean and Diamond Head views and sunsets, but nothing about fireworks views from the property.

 No analysis available